 Steel Cities Region of the Sports Car Club of America

-The local region of the SCCA plays a pivotal part in the success of our races and our event.
+The Steel Cities Region plays a pivotal part in the success of the Pittsburgh Vintage Grand Prix.
 Its members represent the leadership of our race volunteers as well as the majority of our entire race side volunteer team.
 They are acknowledged nationally for their role in staging the country’s largest and longest-running race on actual city streets.

 The Steel Cities Region comprises the area around Pittsburgh and includes Pittsburgh International Race Complex in Beaver County – their home track.
 They are dedicated to providing a safe and fun venue for Motorsports in Western Pennsylvania.
 Steel Cities takes great pride in being able to offer motorsports activities since the 1950s.